munshaw/my-systems-old/Workstation.md

     User pi
 ```

+Create an ssh-agent with `ssh-agent bash`, and add the key `ssh-add ~/.ssh/id_ed25519`.
 Now you can log in with `ssh <server/alias>`.
 Also note that the local computer name and ip address can be set within gnome settings.

 ## First steps